Program Goals and Curricular Competencies

 Professionalism is a required component of every course in the curriculum and is assessed continuously throughout both the didactic and clinical phases.
 Students are oriented to program expectations at the outset and held to those standards in all interactions — with peers, faculty, patients, and preceptors alike.

 Clinical preceptors rated students’ professionalism at 4.8 out of 5.0 across the past three graduating cohorts.
-On PA Exit Surveys, students rated program-related professionalism items at an average well above of 4.0 out of 5.0.
+On PA Exit Surveys, students rated program-related professionalism items at an average greater than 4.5 out of 5.0.

 Students enter the professional phase of the program through a white coat ceremony, joined by family and friends, with coats donated by alumni, faculty, staff, and friends of the college.
 All students sign an Honor Code committing to ethical conduct and accountability — both for their own behavior and that of their peers.